SorcierMaheP/Aerial-Imaging-Research-Internship/README.md

 # Datasets
-The new and improved Bi-Class Dataset we created, which features two classes, namely; Banana and Coconut, with 11.6k images of Banana trees, and 14.4k images of Coconut trees BiClass Dataset: https://drive.google.com/file/d/1YzVk-7L4Dj0rf303fNbhq1Hqw14LpEEk/view?usp=drive_link
+The new and improved Bi-Class Dataset we created, which features two classes, namely; Banana and Coconut, with 11.6k images of Banana trees, and 14.4k images of Coconut trees.
+BiClass Dataset: https://drive.google.com/file/d/1YzVk-7L4Dj0rf303fNbhq1Hqw14LpEEk/view?usp=drive_link

 # To Use the New Models